trellisfw/ainz/README.md

 ## Usage

-Eventually Ainz images should be pushed to dockerhub, but for now you can run Ainz by cloning this repo.
+Ainz docker images are available from dockerhub.

 ### docker-compose